 There are only three ways a person can apply for SSDI benefits: at your local Social Security office, over the phone by calling 1-800-772-1213 or online through the Social Security Administration website.

 Do not take chances if you are applying for disability benefits or are in the process of appealing a claim.
-If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation.
+If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security disability attorneys